200K Depop Girl

 So, the first and foremost thing is that you cannot sell on Depop without a PayPal account.
-So, if you want to sell on there, go make yourself an account.
+If you want to sell on there, go make yourself an account.

 The first 20 items I sold came from my own closet as probably did for most Top Depop sellers.

-However you are going to need to take some of the money you make to cover basic fees and business expense.
+However, you are going to need to take some of the money you make to cover basic fees and business expenses.
 I don’t drive yet, so I have an Uber take me to the 2nd hand stores where I find my clothes, once a week.
 Those Uber fees come out of my profits.

-So, after all commission and fees and after postage, you get eight pounds zero six leftover and sent to your PayPal wallets.
+So, after all, commission and fees and after postage, you get eight pounds zero six leftovers and sent to your PayPal wallets.
 I would recommend using a spreadsheet to keep track of all these costs and how much money you’ll be making from each sale.

 I’ve got the template that you can use, which I will post at the bottom of this article.

 Yes!
-I am trying to talk all whiney butts with no concept of wholesale, retail, and business expenses from trying to sell on Depop.
+I am trying to talk all Whitney butts with no concept of wholesale, retail, and business expenses from trying to sell on Depop.

 Clueless spoiled brats don’t need to be buying or selling on Depop in my opinion.
 They just muddy up waters for all of us.